centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/templates.md

 This is a predefinition of settings at “n” levels.
 The object inherits from its Template which can itself inherit from its Template.
-If the child redefines a setting, this setting overwrites that defined in the higher level templates.
+If the child redefines a setting, this setting overwrites the one defined in the higher-level templates.
 Otherwise it is added to the settings.

 #### Associative type inheritance